|Evidence found of ‘violent event’ that preceded Heather Hodges’ disappearance|

 "We have found forensic evidence that Heather Hodges' disappearance was preceded by a violent event," said Lt.
-Todd Maxey at a press conference Monday afternoon.
+Todd Maxey at a press conference Monday morning.
 "We do have a person of interest in the case."

 Maxey declined to identify the person of interest or provide details about the evidence and a search warrant that was executed in connection with the case.
 The search warrant has been sealed by the court.